There’s lots of ways to get more out of Chrome.

 There’s also a huge library of Chrome extensions.
 Some replicate functionality Chrome already has, while others offer really useful additions to what Chrome can do.

-Resetting Chrome to default settings
+Resetting Chrome to Default Settings

+If you ever break Chrome by accident and want to reset everything, it’s super easy.
 Scroll to the bottom of settings and click Advanced.
 Then:

 - On Mac, Chromebook, or Linux: Under Reset Settings, click Restore settings to their original defaults > Reset Settings.